Finder makes money from featured partners, but editorial opinions are our own.

 Step 2: Compare business bank accounts

 Compare business accounts that match your needs.
-Be sure to consider factors such as the monthly account fee, the number of allowed transactions each month, and ways you access account funds.
-User-friendly online and mobile banking are also important, as is readily available customer support.
-Other features to consider is whether the business account is equipped to handle deposits and payments in multiple currencies, if the attached spending card offers cashback, whether there are business saving tools such as GICs or high-interest business savings accounts, or the possibility of credit and loan options as your business grows.
+Other features to consider is if the attached spending card offers cashback, whether there are business saving tools such as GICs or high-interest business savings accounts, or the possibility of credit and loan options as your business grows.

-The best business account for you will support all the transactions and include all the features your company requires regularly — and for the lowest monthly fee.
+The right business account for you to open will support all the transactions and features your company requires regularly — at the lowest monthly fee.

 RBC Digital Choice Business Account